***"Google Scholar" tries to limit Google searches to scholarly sites. Thus, the sources it lists are somewhat more reliable than from plain Google.

 ***The World Bank has a "Doing Business" site giving quantitative evaluations of regulations in different countries and links to their laws.

-The OECD has data on 30 industrialized countries.
-See its Frequently requested statistics.
 The CIA World Factbook has maps and facts about different countries.

 The RDS Business Reference Suite($) is the best source for trade journals, and has a good set of menus for searching by concept ("ad budget") and industry.